xogroup/mongodb_backup_gdrive/README.md

-## RDS Backup to Google Team Drive
+## MongoDB Backup to Google Team Drive

 This repo contains the Docker image that will capture a RDS Postgres Database backup in production and upload it to a Google Team Drive.